eloyrobillard/eloyrobillard/README.md

-Hi, I am a bipedal creature currently starring at a (mostly) inanimate object passing a message over to the subgroup of all bipedal creatures currently also starring at a (mostly) inanimate object.
+Hi, I am a bipedal creature currently starring at a (mostly) inanimate object passing a message over to the subgroup of all bipedal creatures that is also currently starring at a (mostly) inanimate object.

 People may not be what they eat, but developers mostly are what they use.